 - Next, execute the Full System Scan.

-- Once the scanning completes, you must select “Fix, Clean & Optimize Now.”
+- Once the scanning completes, select “Fix, Clean & Optimize Now.”

 Completing the above steps will help you fix the 0x80000003 issue and all other problems in your Windows.